Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 ------|-------
 ramen|	8

-The most purchased item is `ramen` and it was ordered 8 times.
+* The most purchased item is `ramen` and it was purchased 8 times.

 -----------